 To raise awareness and appreciation of Finnish sauna culture, the Finlandia Foundation has declared the last week of February National Sauna Week.
 In 2023, the Finlandia Foundation announced an investment to preserve cultural assets previously held by Finlandia University (Suomi College) in Hancock.

 The upper Midwest is known as the Sauna Belt.
-The Finnish Theme Committee (FTC) in Hancock says the Keweenaw is the buckle of the belt.
-To prove that point, the FTC is hosting a variety of sauna events during National Sauna Week.
-This year, National Sauna Week is Feb.
-18-24.
+The Copper Country Finns and Friends says the Keweenaw is the buckle of the belt.
+To prove that point, the FTC is hosting a variety of sauna events during Keweenaw Sauna Week.
+For dates and schedule, click here.

-Look out for the following events all week long:
+Look out for the following events like these:

 These will be recorded in a fun style by 2nd Sandbar Productions.
-The oral history project from the Finnish Theme Committee invites the public to share their most memorable sauna memories inside a Copper Country Sauna!
+The oral history project recorded on behalf of Copper Country Finns and Friends invites the public to share their most memorable sauna memories!
 Recordings will take place through the week in 15-20 minute slots.
 The recordings will be available and archived at the Finnish American Heritage Center.
-Sign up for a slot and check out the event details online.

 Take a self-guided tour of Copper Country Saunas throughout the central Keweenaw.
 Each one is unique, set off on an afternoon adventure to discover the saunas that reside within our community.